isf-hack-night/reps-app/README.md

 # To Deploy to CA_SS site

-check that local_constants.js INJECTION_DEV_MODE = false;
+check that constants.js INJECTION_DEV_MODE = false

-run 'webpack' to create dist/bundle.js
+run `docker-compose run web npm run build`

-go to wordpress and delete old bundle.js from the media library and upload new bundle.js (note, wp media folder does permalinks by month, so should check functions.php to make sure the path to new bundle is correct)
+go to the google bucket and replace the bundle.js file with the new one.